 San Antonio’s First Source

-The Edwards Aquifer is a massive underground reservoir and the source for over half of San Antonio’s drinking water.
+The Edwards Aquifer is a massive underground reservoir and the source for about half of the volume distributed to SAWS customers.
 The Edwards Aquifer is made up of intensely faulted and fractured carbonate limestone.
 The dynamics and size of this geologic anomaly make it one of the most productive aquifers in the nation through its storage capacity, flow characteristics, water producing capabilities, and efficient recharging ability.

 View Levels & Statistics